Skip to main content

 The Prophecy lineage extractor is a Python tool that retrieves and exports lineage information from Prophecy projects and pipelines.
 It supports project, pipeline, and branch-level lineage extraction, with optional features like emailing reports.

+You can run the lineage extractor manually or integrate it into a CI workflow to automate report generation.
 This page covers how to run the extractor via command line and how to automate it using GitHub Actions or GitLab CI.

 Command